eProsima/DDS-Router/docs/rst/notes/notes.rst

 This release includes the following **Routing features**:

-* Support to route Topics specified in allowlist regarding Topic name and Topic Type name.
+* Support for routing Topics specified in allowlist regarding Topic name and Topic Type name.
-* Support connect to new Topics in run time (by reloading configuration).
+* Support for connecting to new Topics in run-time (by reloading configuration).
-* Support disabling a Topic in run time.
+* Support for disabling a Topic in run-time.
-* Support enabling a Topic that has been disabled in run time.
+* Support for enabling a Topic that has been disabled in run-time.
 * Route messages of each Participant to all the other Participants.
-* Data types agnostic.
+* Agnostic to topic data types.

 This release includes the following **DDS features**:

 * Allow UDP, TCP and SHM transport communication.
 * Allow dynamic discovery of new entities.
-* Using Fast DDS RTPS layer for discovery, publication and subscription.
+* Using |efastdds| RTPS layer for discovery, publication and subscription.

 This release includes the following **Participant features**: